How we respond to and recover from emergencies

 In the event of a widespread outage, we may ask you to leave your certificate in the meter box instead of calling us.

-More about electricity service line on your property
+More about the electricity service line on your property

 Storm debris

-• Always assume powerlines are live, so don’t carry out any electrical repairs or remove trees until Power and Water has made the area safe.
+• Always assume powerlines are live, so don’t carry out any electrical repairs or remove trees until we have made the area safe.

-• Fallen power lines can be hidden by vegetation and are difficult to see in the dark, so stay off the roads where possible.
+• Fallen power lines can be difficult to see, so stay off the roads where possible.

-• We’ll remove storm-damaged trees or other items on private and public property which lie across power lines, power poles or affecting water services.
+• We’ll remove trees or other items on private and public property if they are affecting power lines, power poles or water services.

-• Storm-damaged trees that aren’t impacting our services, but are across roads or other public areas, will be assessed and removed by local authorities.
+• Storm-damaged trees that aren’t impacting our services, but are affecting roads or other public areas, will be assessed and removed by local authorities.

 • Storm-damaged trees and other materials that aren’t impacting our services on private property are the responsibility of the property owner.